Many of us have engaged in heavy drinking or know someone who enjoys an occasional binge-drinking session with their friends.

 Some signs that your drinking is becoming a problem are that you:

 - Cannot go an extended period without drinking

 - Are preoccupied with planning your next drink

 - Exhibit withdrawal symptoms or signs of physical dependency

 - Regularly black out or have memory lapses when drinking

 - Find yourself drinking alone, or in secret

 While these signs do not mean you are an alcoholic, they do show that you have a problem that needs to be addressed.

 If you are concerned about your drinking or how it is affecting you, you should take a step back and assess your drinking.
-Taking an alcohol self-assessment test can be a good start, as is talking to your GP or counsellor.
+Taking an alcohol assessment test can be a good start.
+Schedule one here.

 You can also contact Smarmore Castle Private Clinic if you are concerned about your own or someone else’s drinking.